 The Brown Family Medicine residency has had a long standing commitment to recruiting, training and retaining as faculty a diverse workforce that reflects the community we serve.
-Our residency is actively engaged with the Brown Council on Diversity and participates in a number of Office of Diversity and Multicultural Affairs (ODMA) initiatives, including:
+Our residency is actively engaged with the Brown Council on Diversity and participates in a number of Office of Belonging, Equity, Diversity, and Inclusion initiatives, including:

 - Supporting the Brown Minority Housestaff Association (BMHA)